 - Easy to Obtain: Plywood is found at every Home Depot, Lowe's, and other types of consumer-level home center, as well as at lumber yards.

-- Inexpensive: Plywood in 4 foot by 8 foot sheets is relatively inexpensive, at least compared to a product like prefab subfloor tiles.
+- Inexpensive: Plywood in 4-foot by 8-foot sheets is relatively inexpensive, at least compared to a product like prefabricated subfloor tiles.